isabelc/Organized-Docs/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 2.5.2 =
+New feature for Docs that have only 1 post for their category.

 = 2.5 =
 New feature for Docs that have only 1 post for their category.